Europe, especiallyIs it true that in Germany and other countries they drink beer at room temperature?

 So, in Europe"The Culture of Chilling Glasses"Is there such a thing?

-In fact, I live in Europe and have never seen beer served in a chilled glass.
+In fact, I lived in Europe and the scene where beer was served in a chilled glass wasI've never seen it.

 What is hot beer?